krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 In contrast, all other EBS volume choices are limited to a maximum storage capacity of 16 TiB.
 Historically, when extra storage was required, organizations often relied on attaching multiple EBS volumes to their EC2 instances.
 Alternatively, configurations like RAID 0 could be employed to combine multiple EBS volumes into a cohesive logical volume.

+#### Your security team follows the principle of immutable instances.
+With this approach, the servers are never patched; instead, the existing servers are replaced with new servers with correct software patches.
+To speed up the deployment, the security team periodically releases new AMI with all the security patches for known vulnerabilities.
+The infrastructure is managed using Auto Scaling.
+How would you replace existing vulnerable instances?

+Create a new version of the launch template to use the new AMI, update Auto Scaling Group to use this new version of the template, and then refresh instances

+The launch template is immutable, and you need to create a new version with the correct AMI and then configure Auto Scaling Group to use this new version of the launch template.
+With instance refresh, you can perform a rolling replacement of instances.

+#### How does Auto scaling handle spot interruptions?

+Auto Scaling automatically handles spot interruptions, deregisters the instance from the load balancer, and initiates steps to launch a replacement instance

+In addition, EC2 service publishes a capacity-rebalance early warning event when a spot pool is likely to get interrupted.
+In this case, Auto Scaling can take proactive action to launch a new replacement instance from another spot pool with less likelihood of interruption

+#### As part of application configuration step in an EC2 instance, the configuration script needs user data specified when launching the EC2 instance.
+What mechanism can the script use to get this data?

+Use Metadata query service http://169.254.169.254/latest/user-data

+#### An application requires 100 GB of persistent volume storage.
+The application is expected to perform 600 IOPS.
+Which of these options meet the requirements cost-effectively?

+General Purpose Volume with 200 GB of storage

+General purpose volume offers a baseline performance of 3 IOPS per GB.
+With 200 GB of storage, the baseline performance is 600 IOPS,

+Instance store SSD is not the right choice as the question asks for a persistent storage